“I think that if I wasn't a writer, I could be a gardener”,

 Anton Chekhov, letter to Mikhail Menshikov, 20 February 1900

 Anton Chekhov’s Garden is a project conceived by the Anton Chekhov Foundation.
-The goal is to create welcoming and tranquil green places in healing environments in England, Russia and Ukraine where patients receiving care, as well as the personnel providing it, can take respite and derive therapeutic benefit.
+The goal is to create welcoming and tranquil green places in healing environments in rural England, where patients receiving care, as well as the personnel providing it, can take respite and derive therapeutic benefit.
 Where possible and applicable, herbs will be used as a low-cost source of natural medicine.

 In 2016 the UK National Gardens Scheme (NGS) commissioned a report on the benefits of gardens and gardening on health from the King’s Fund, an independent charity working to improve health and care in England.
-The ground-breaking report, Gardens and health: Implications for Policy and Practice, compiled by David Buck, Senior Fellow, Public Health and Inequalities, has three aims: 1) to collate and summarise the evidence on the impact of gardens on well-being across the life-course, from childhood through family life and into older age, 2) to demonstrate the important place gardening interventions have in the wider health and care system with a focus on four specific areas: social prescribing; community gardens; dementia care; end-of-life care, 3) to make the case for the further integration of gardens and health into mainstream health policy and practice.
-The report includes a ‘menu’ of recommendations that aims to encourage the UK National Health Service (NHS), government departments, national bodies, local government, health and wellbeing boards and clinical commissioning groups to make more of the diverse health benefits of gardening in support of their priorities.
+The ground-breaking report, Gardens and health: Implications for Policy and Practice, compiled by David Buck, Senior Fellow, Public Health and Inequalities, includes a ‘menu’ of recommendations that aims to encourage the UK National Health Service (NHS), government departments, national bodies, local government, health and wellbeing boards and clinical commissioning groups to make more of the diverse health benefits of gardening in support of their priorities.
 The report shows that gardens are important in supporting recovery from illness as part of therapy, and in reducing agitation, aggression and other symptoms in care homes and hospices, particularly in dementia care.

 In 2017 the NGS went on to launch its inaugural Gardens and Health week, which was dedicated to promoting the positive impact gardens can have on health and well-being.
 The initiative was launched in partnership with the nursing charities which are its beneficiaries, to whom the NGS donated £3 million in 2016.
 They include Marie Curie, Hospice UK, Queen’s Nursing Institute, Parkinson’s UK and Carers Trust.
 The important role that gardens can play as a therapeutic space was also a key theme at the 2018 RHS Chelsea Flower Show.
 Several ‘health and wellbeing gardens’ celebrated how gardens can be beautiful havens, ‘bringing a sense of normality to fractured lives’, and helping to tackle major environmental issues.